wbamberg/idl-reference/docs/nsIXMLHttpRequest.md

 After the initial response, all event listeners will be cleared.
 // XXXbz what does that mean, exactly?

-@param body Either an instance of nsIDOMDocument, nsIInputStream
-            or a string (nsISupportsString in the native calling
-            case).
-This is used to populate the body of the
-            HTTP request if the HTTP request method is "POST".
-            If the parameter is a nsIDOMDocument, it is serialized.
-            If the parameter is a nsIInputStream, then it must be
-            compatible with nsIUploadChannel.setUploadStream, and a
-            Content-Length header will be added to the HTTP request
-            with a value given by nsIInputStream.available.
-Any
-            headers included at the top of the stream will be
-            treated as part of the message body.
-The MIME type of
-            the stream should be specified by setting the Content-
-            Type header via the setRequestHeader method before
-            calling send.

 #### Parameters ####